CER Chalice Lighter Grant Frequently Asked Questions

 Is your congregation or cluster ready to catch fire with a Chalice Lighter Grant?
 Learn more.

-What is the purpose of the Chalice Lighter Grant Program?
+What is the purpose and mission of the Chalice Lighter Grant Program?

 What size grant can our church apply for?